james-bern/CSCI-371/README.md

 ⚠ <b>now serving hw1</b> ⚠

-<b>if you still need to clone the codebase for hw0...</b>
+<b>if you are ready to start this week's hw...</b>
-- clone this codebase
+- rename the CSCI-371 folder on your Desktop to something else
+- repeat the cloning instructions below to get a new CSCI-371 folder with the files and docs for this week's hw 🙂🤙

+<b>(rare) if you haven't started last week's hw...</b>
-- replace CSCI-371/hw.cpp with CSCI-371/old_hw/hw0/hw.cpp
+- replace CSCI-371/hw.cpp with the file from CSCI-371/old_hw/hwX/hw.cpp

 ## quick start guide
 i highly recommended you get the code running on your own computer, however, the only machines that we will officially support are those in the Ward Lab (TBL 301) or Unix Lab* (TCL 312). _*in the Unix Lab, only the computers with blue dots on them have GPU's_